Sibanye Stillwater Limited (SBSW) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for SBSW is $9.11, which is $2.75 above than the current price.
-The public float for SBSW is 707.64M, and at present, short sellers hold a 1.28% of that float.
-The average trading volume of SBSW on September 01, 2023 was 3.95M shares.
+The average price predicted by analysts for SBSW is $9.11, which is $3.53 above the current price.
+The public float for SBSW is 707.64M and currently, short sellers hold a 1.28% ratio of that float.
+The average trading volume of SBSW on September 05, 2023 was 3.95M shares.

 SBSW’s Market Performance